Full Stack Web Development Internship Program

 Before understanding Django, let’s first understand why do we need a web framework?
 A web framework is a server-side application framework which is designed to support the development of dynamic websites.
 With the help of a framework, you don’t have to handle the hassles of web development and its various components.
-Therefore, it makes the life of a web application developer much easier as they don’t have to code from the scratch.
+Therefore, it makes the life of a web application developer much easier as they don’t have to code from scratch.
 There are various web development frameworks available in the market.
-Some of them are listed below.
+Some of them are listed below:

-One of the highlights of Django is that it is build on python.
+One of the highlights of Django is that it is built on python.
 From several years python has been the most popular programming language and continues to be a favorite among the skilled programmers.
 Hence, Django delivers transparent and high-quality code writing, making it important for the developers as well as the customers.
 It has various other advantages as it has an automatic administration interface, Object-relational mapper(ORM) and many more.
 So let’s understand what exactly it is.

 Django is an open source web framework which was named after Django Reinhardt.